Carolinaordeix/AU-data-spring2021/assignment1.md

 What types of people you could talk to for sources:

-Census.
+-Census.
-People from companies.
+-People from companies.
-People that found new places to live.
+-People that found new places to live.